 Minecraft Classic

-Minecraft wouldn’t be where it is today without the version that came before what we know today.
-Minecraft Classic had a version of multiplayer that was released back in 2009, on the 7th of June.
+Minecraft wouldn’t be where it is today without the version that came beforehand.
+Minecraft Classic, which was known at the time as Minecraft Alpha, underwent a series of releases referred to as multiplayer tests.
+The first of these multiplayer tests that included standalone multiplayer server software was released all the way back in 2009, on the 7th of June.
 Minecraft was very different at this time, being a small in-browser game with a small following.
-Survival mode was also not yet in the game.
+Two of Minecraft’s most well-known features, crafting and survival mode, were absent at this time with gameplay vaguely like a heavily simplified modern creative mode.

 NerdNu